dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">XVIII.
 Annex: Phase 2 Planning – Predictive Capabilities and Compliance</span>

 This annex outlines the projected scope and technical expectations for **Phase 2: Acceleration** of the **TxGuard** platform.
-While the current proposal covers the foundational elements of Phase 1, the second phase is designed to extend the platform’s capabilities with **predictive analytics**, **compliance automation**, and **risk intelligence**—essential for high-stakes financial operations.
+While the current proposal covers the foundational elements of Phase 1, the second phase is designed to extend the platform’s capabilities with **predictive analytics**, **compliance automation**, and **risk intelligence**, essential for high-stakes financial operations.

 The objective is to ensure TxGuard’s long-term relevance by introducing machine learning, anomaly detection, and behavioral modeling as native features.
 This forward-looking design supports compliance with global regulatory frameworks while positioning TxGuard as a next-generation blockchain intelligence layer.